How to Grow A Thyme Plant

 Top 5 steps to growing thyme

-- Choose a spot that gets regular watering during the hottest months as thyme is fairly shallow rooted it can dry out easily.
+- Choose a spot that gets regular watering during the hottest months as thyme plants are fairly shallow rooted and can dry out easily.

 - Harvest thyme sprigs year round when you need them for cooking or drying.

-- Prune back thyme after flowering to encourage new growth
+- Prune back thyme plants after flowering to encourage new growth

-- Fertilise with Scotts Osmocote® Controlled Release Fertiliser: Tomato, Vegetable & Herb in spring.
+- Fertilise thyme plants with Scotts Osmocote® Controlled Release Fertiliser: Tomato, Vegetable & Herb in spring.

 - Thyme seeds or potted plants